silkrow/SuffixTree-in-java/README.md

 Note that you DO NOT need to enter the termination character ```$``` for the text you input.
 This termination character is defined in the SuffxTree class as a constant called ```TER```, feel free to change it to something else if you want to use ```$``` in your text.

+If you want to generate suffix tree for byte arrays instead of strings, check the ```byte_version``` directory, it contains another version of code, which supports byte array storage.

 ## What Does it Do?
 A suffix tree stores all the suffix of a string ```S``` on its nodes.
 Here is an example of the suffix tree for ```S = banana$```